-Unlike exit interviews that understand the employees’ reasons for leaving, stay interviews study the opposite: Why do they remain with the organisation?
+Unlike exit interviews that understand the employees’ reasons for leaving, stay interviews study the opposite: why do they remain with the organisation?

 A few points are worth highlighting:

 The cost of turnover is high, which many leaders are well aware of.
 “When they lose an employee, it takes up to 6-9 months of salary to replace them,” says New York-based talent specialist Mila Singh, who is now the Director of Talent Operations at youth development organisation Dream.
-Stay interviews that cover the gaps between employees’ work experience and satisfaction are thus crucial for organisations that cannot afford to lose good talent.

 At Whirlpool, the pilot implementation of a retention risk assessment toolkit revealed that managers could not answer a series of questions about their relationships with their employees.
 Following that, a template for stay interviews was provided to foster a two-way dialogue between the two parties.
-Not only did the approach improve interaction levels between employees and managers who took part in the programme, but it also reduced the attrition rates of females and underrepresented minorities by at least half.

 The results prove that conversations between employees and leaders are imperative to an organisation’s retention strategy — stay interviews enable such interactions to take place and make an impact.